yan-soon/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-info">

 **:information_source: Note:**<br>
-If your internet is down, you can only search for modules that are in the NUS Computer Science curriculum.
+If you are not connected to the internet, you can only search for modules that are in the NUS Computer Science curriculum.

 </div>